 - Cartridge-operated water

-- Cartridge-operated loaded steam
+- Cartridge-operated loaded stream

 - Copper or brass shell (excluding pump tanks) joined by soft solder or rivets